 At Manner Market, we use the highest quality silk, Grade 6A, to weave our thick satin and twill and we finish it with Japanese hemming thread.
 It has a luxury feel and it's breathable, light and soft.

-Using OEKO-TEX® certified inks, which are gentle to the body, we print our scarves on both sides to ensure you get the brightest colors no matter how you wear them.
+We print our scarves on both sides to ensure you get the brightest colors no matter how you wear them.

 Our packaging and tags are now made of FSC certified paper and they look better than ever.